arturmarton/arturmarton/README.md

 🌐 Passionate about building web applications that help people and solving complex problems with elegant and fast code.

-🌱 Always learning and exploring new horizons: Currently learning Rust, AI and Qwik.
+🌱 Always learning and exploring new horizons: Currently learning Rust, AI and Qwik

 📫 Let's connect and collaborate on exciting projects! 👇